 We ask that each participant or project team brings a real-world project of their own to use a focus throughout the course.
 Ideally, projects are relevant to your work, such as a management plan or another effort that you're currently working on.
 During the course, you will consider how climate change could affect your project area and your management goals, and determine what adaptation options you have available.
 At the end of the course, you will have a custom-built adaptation plan ready for implementation.

 We will record a weekly lecture Mondays at 2-3pm ET (optional live attendance).
-We will also host periodic required live discussion sessions (1-1.25hr).
-Participants will be able to choose from 4 potential times for discussion sessions (Tuesday or Wednesday morning or afternoon).
+We will also host periodic required live discussion sessions (1 hour).
+Download the syllabus for more detailed information about the course schedule, format, and time commitment.

 Session 1 (week of Feb.
 28) — Course Introduction; Defining Project Goals and Objectives.
 Discussion session.
 Introduce the project to a small group.